We’re keeping tuition affordable so more Albertans can get a good education to prepare for the jobs of today and tomorrow by:

-Bill 19: An Act to Improve the Affordability and Accessibility of Post-Secondary Education has been passed to help keep tuition affordable for students and provide predictable revenues and clear roles for universities, colleges and polytechnic institutions.
+Bill 19: An Act to Improve the Affordability and Accessibility of Post-Secondary Education came into force on February 1, 2019 to help keep tuition affordable for students and provide predictable revenues and clear roles for universities, colleges and polytechnic institutions.

 - cap average tuition and apprenticeship fee increases to the annual percentage change in Alberta's Consumer Price Index

 - give the minister authority to regulate mandatory non-instructional fees and international tuition, set apprenticeship fees and order future tuition freezes